ayesha-m96/DSATermProject2025/README.md

 ### Bias in Self-Reported Data
 - **Alcohol Consumption:** Alcohol Consumption data may not account for illegal or unreported drinking.

-## Future Work
+## Future Directions for the Current Objective
 - Incorporate additional variables, such as weather conditions, traffic density, and distracted driving statistics.
 - Expand the scope to include local-level data for more granular analyses.

-# Conclusion <a name="conc"></a>
+# Expected Outcomes <a name="conc"></a>
-<p align="justify"> This project aims to identify key factors influencing fatal car accidents across U.S. states by analyzing datasets on speed limits, alcohol consumption, road quality, vehicle inspections, seat belt usage, and vehicles per ccapita.
-Using exploratory data analysis, hypothesis testing, and statistical modeling, it will explore correlations between these variables and fatal accident rates, providing insights to improve road safety. </p>
+<p align="justify"> This project aims to identify key factors influencing fatal car accidents across U.S. states by analyzing datasets on speed limits, alcohol consumption, road quality, vehicle inspections, seat belt usage, and vehicles per capita.
+Using exploratory data analysis, hypothesis testing, and statistical modelling, it will explore correlations between these variables and fatal accident rates, providing insights that will hopefully aid in improving road safety. </p>